jamiemori/jamiemori.github.io/_posts/articles/2015-09-15-Music and Novelty.md

 It's definitely not perfect, but it's not horrible either.
 In One More Time, the filter seems to be segmenting along large changes in volume and is moderately successful in picking up variations in harmonic progression.
 The filter probably does a decent job segmenting along harmonic progressions since the song is so repetitive and has a very solid harmonic structure.
 I'm surprised that it didn't pick up the "drop" at 4:18, but that is likely due to the size of the filter.
 On the other hand, in Paradise Circus the filter seems to mostly be segmenting along vocal utterances.
 This is probably because the song is so minimal and that the vocalist occupies a large portion of the overall mix, so the filter has an easier time picking up the subtle changes in utterance.
 Towards the end, the filter also picks up changes in instrumentation, from piano to strings.

 # Conclusion
 So we saw that the filter does an okay job.
 Yes, the filter isn't made to extract "significance" from each section of the song.
 It definitely doesn't understand the words, thus it doesn't actually understand verse-chorus form.
-It also doesn't really understand what melody or harmony is, it's just calculating correlations between audio frames.
-But in the end, it seems like a more sophisticated method of segmentation over volume segmentation or rhythm.
+It also doesn't really understand melody or harmony, it's just calculating correlations between audio frames.
+But in the end, it seems like a more sophisticated method of segmentation over simply volume or rhythm segmentation.
 Performance wise, it's fairly quick and the beauty is that it doesn't require a prior training step or a labeled dataset.
-There are definitely flaws, thresholding and filter size are two obvious ones.
+There are definitely flaws: thresholding and filter size are two obvious ones.
 In any case, you can further organize the segments with clustering, which the authors do in a subsequent paper, adding sophistication to the model.